Former Chief Justice William Rehnquist noted in his book The Supreme Court that there are four “species” of poor advocates:

 Last words of advice

-Start prepping early, make sure that you have all of the elements of a great argument and follow these do’s and don’ts to ensure that you rock your moot court tryouts.
-Go forth, advocate, and good luck!
+Start prepping early, make sure that you have all of the elements of a great argument, and follow these do’s and don’ts to ensure that you rock your moot court tryouts.
+Additionally, make sure you remember to bring a copy of your legal brief to moot court tryouts — you don’t want to be caught unprepared.
+Now, go forth, advocate, and good luck!